suffolklibraries/lgc/content/collections/events/curious-ipswich-03-11.md

     content:
       -
         type: text
-        text: 'Join our dance workshop at Ipswich County Library led by a professional dancer from Oxygen Arts, exploring ballet mixed with contemporary, African and Caribbean dance!
-This is followed by an informal Q&A with the dance instructor.'
+        text: 'Curious Minds is a friendly, accessible and safe space to come and explore creativity with professional artists and discover interesting heritage facts that will inspire your imagination.'
+  -
+    type: paragraph
+    attrs:
+      textAlign: start
+    content:
+      -
+        type: text
+        text: 'This is a 12-week programme at Ipswich County Library that supports people aged 18 or over with complex health needs.
+Supported by professional artists Sarah Lewis and Alice Andrea Ewing.'
   -
     type: paragraph
     attrs: